EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 - Fixed SystemID bug #888
 - Fixed Documentation link #885
 - Various Bug fixes on File Sanitization (CDR) (#1077 #1084 #1076 #1081 #1083)
 - Support non-English file name download #710
+- And dozens of other fixes...

 ## [17.09-Build:172] - 2017-09-14
 - (*) New Logic for Apps based on User Agent #667 - (!) please clear automatic rules on upgrade